Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Over/under insights

-- The 39.7 combined points per game that these two squads have allowed this season are 5.3 fewer than the 45 over/under in this contest.

-- Chiefs games this season feature an average total of 52.4 points, a number 7.4 points higher than Saturday's over/under.

-- The 45 total in this game is 1.0 point above the 44.0 average total in Broncos games this season.
+- The 44.0 PPG average total in Broncos games this season is 0.5 points fewer than this game's over/under.

 Chiefs stats and trends

+- The Chiefs have covered the spread once this season when favored by 10.5 points or more (in two chances).

-- Kansas City's games this year have gone over the point total nine times in 16 opportunities (56.2%).
+- Kansas City's games this year have eclipsed the over/under in 56.2% of its opportunities (nine times in 16 games with a set point total).

-- When Kansas City puts up more than 18.4 points, it is 8-6 against the spread and 10-4 overall.
+- Kansas City is 8-6 against the spread and 10-4 overall this season when the team notches more than 18.4 points.

-- In games that Kansas City amasses more than 322.1 yards, the team is 7-7 against the spread and 9-5 overall.
+- Kansas City is 7-7 against the spread and 9-5 overall when the team totals more than 322.1 yards.

 - The Chiefs have turned the ball over 25 times this season, six more turnovers than the Broncos have forced (19).